andresebr/kumodd/README.md

 ## Limitations

-Downloading native Google Apps docs, sheets and slides is much slower than non-native files, because format conversion to PDF of LibreOffice is required.
+Conversion of native Google Apps Docs, Sheets And slides makes their download much slower than non-native files.

 Using an HTTP proxy on Windows does not work due to unresolved issues with python 3's httplib2.